ajibolagenius/rant/README.md

 # Rant

-Rant is a React-based web application that provides a safe, anonymous space for users to express their unfiltered thoughts.
+Rant is a web application that provides a safe, anonymous space for users to express their unfiltered thoughts.
+Think of it like a digital wall where you can write whatever is on your mind without revealing who you are.
 Users can share their rants, explore others' rants, and interact with the community through likes and mood-based filtering.

+## How It Works

+When you open Rant, it connects to the Supabase database to fetch existing rants.
+These are displayed in a scrollable list, with the newest ones typically appearing first.
+The app implements "infinite scrolling," which means as you scroll down, it automatically loads more rants without you having to click a "next page" button.

+When you write a rant, the application:
+1. Takes your text input and mood selection
+2. Sends this data to the Supabase database
+3. The database stores your rant
+4. Through Supabase's real-time features, your rant appears immediately on everyone's feed

+The application also includes visual elements like particle animations in the background to make the experience more engaging and dynamic.

 ## Features